 Featured Footwear Component Design

-Overview: The goal of this project was to explore a homepage solution that showcases new footwear launches and highlights best-selling footwear programs, helping to maximize sales during footwear's busiest retail season: back-to-school.
+Overview: The goal of this project was to explore a homepage solution that showcases multiple footwear launches and highlights best-selling footwear programs to maximize sales during footwear's busiest retail season: back-to-school.

 User Research & Design: Real-estate on DICK'S homepage is tight; so in creating an additional component, it was vital that it be efficient in space while serving as an interactive experience that performs.
-Also, in creating a new component, it was important that this be a flexible template, with the ability to use across other categories seamlessly.
-After competitive research and iterations, I landed on a design that features up to six different footwear programs and new launches, links for each and a total collection CTA, as well as badges to highlight additional messaging.
-On desktop, all six featured shoes are visible and on mobile, to maintain a slim feature, the user can swipe to shop all options, or go to the total Sneaker Release Calendar.
+Also, in creating a new component, it was important that this be a flexible template with the ability to use across other categories and brands seamlessly.
+After competitive research and iterations, I landed on a design that features up to six different footwear programs and launches, links for each and a total collection CTA – as well as badges to highlight additional messaging.
+On desktop, all six featured shoes are visible, while on mobile the user can swipe to shop all options.

-Results: This featured footwear component was launched as part of the DICK'S Back-to-School campaign.
+Results: This featured footwear component was launched as part of the DICK'S Back-to-School campaign, but continues to be used long past August.
 In the first two weeks following go-live, this component accounted for 40% of click-thru rates across the entire homepage.
-It continues to produce strong ratings in engagement and conversion.
+It continues to produce similarly strong ratings in engagement and conversion, earning priority placement on homepage.

 Footwear Launches Component Design

-Overview: This passion project came about as an iteration to the above Featured Footwear Component Design.
-The goal of this project was to redesign the header experience on the Sneaker Release Calendar.
+Overview: This project came about as an iteration to the above Featured Footwear Component Design.
+The goal of this project was to redesign the header experience on the Sneaker Release Calendar – a landing page showcasing upcoming and recently launched footwear.

-User Research & Design: Customers come to this page from the Featured Footwear header CTA, as well as through email, social media, etc. I wanted to elevate the Just Launched experience that lives above the calendar of upcoming and past footwear launches.
-The design features a hero footwear launch spot, followed by other featured or launched footwear programs, links for each, as well as badges to highlight additional messaging.
-Also, in creating a new component, it was important that this be a flexible template, with the ability to use across other categories seamlessly.
+User Research & Design: Customers come to this page from the Featured Footwear header CTA, as well as through email, social media, etc. I wanted to elevate the Just Launched experience that lives above the calendar of upcoming and recent launches.
+The design features a hero footwear launch spot, followed by other featured or launched footwear programs, links for each and badges to highlight additional messaging.
+Also, in creating a new component, it was important that this be a flexible template with the ability to use across other categories and brands seamlessly.

 Results: As this passion project has not reached development, I do not have results of how this component design is performing.
 As DICK'S has a strong footwear customer, I could imagine this new header would get strong interaction and serve as a powerful tool for the footwear merchandising team.